 The event is sponsored by the University of Memphis Department of English.

-This year, the annual contest for your best student writers in grades 7 through 12 was held on Sunday, February 24th, 2019 in the University Center Ballroom.
-Click here to see the 2019 winners!
+This year, the annual contest for your best student writers in grades 7 through 12 will be held on Sunday, February 26th in the University of Memphis University Center Ballroom beginning at 1:00pm.
+Click here to see the 2023 winners!

 Registration Forms are always available in late fall or by contacting the Director, Cathy Dice, at firstname.lastname@example.org